osmandapp/web/main/docs/user/personal/profiles.md

 Actions with selected profile:

 - [Export profile](https://osmand.net/docs/user/personal/import-export#export).
-You can export all settings of the selected profile in OSF format.
+You can export all settings of the selected profile in `.osf` format.
 - **Copy from another profile.** Copies all settings from another existing profile in your OsmAnd application.
 - **Reset to default.** Returns all settings to the initial state.
 - **Delete profile**: